 From a defense perspective, for example, this question has identified 30 potential peremptory challenges ("strikes")-that is, 30 individuals who say "Yes, large corporations do fire employees without good reason."
-Unfortunately for the defense attorney, he or she has only six strikes in superior court.
+Unfortunately for the defense attorney, he or she may have only six strikes.
 The question, therefore, does little to narrow the defense attorney's focus.
 Fortunately, however, for the defense attorney, the plaintiff's attorney has the same problem of too many strike candidates and not enough strikes.
 The question does little to help, or harm, either side; it is, therefore, of little strategic value.

 For a question to be of maximum strategic value, it must accomplish two goals.
 First, the question must narrow one's focus to a realistic number of strike candidates.
 And second, the question must not make opposing counsel's job too easy by allowing him or her to narrow the focus on your "good" jurors.
-In simple terms, a good strategic question must "expose your strikes and bury your keeps."
+In simple terms, a good strategic question exposes your strikes and buries your keeps.

-For a question to achieve this goal, it must elicit an unbalanced response pattern from prospective jurors.
+For a question to achieve this goal-exposing your strikes and burying your keeps-it must elicit an unbalanced response pattern from prospective jurors.
 An unbalanced response pattern means that jurors are much more likely to give one response, rather than another, to a question.
 An unbalanced response pattern often can be achieved with a simple rewriting of a balanced question.
-In the above example, the defendant could rewrite the question as follows: "Do you think most large corporations fire employees without good reason?"
+In the above example, for the defendant the question could be rewritten as follows: "Do you think most large corporations fire employees without good reason?"

-The actual responses of a jury panel to this question are illustrated in Graph 2, below.
+The actual responses of the jury panel to this question are illustrated in the accompanying Graph 2.